nbyl/cd-workshop-demo/README.md

 ## Lab 5: User Acceptance Testing

 There is nothing to change for this lab.
 If you look at the `helm/confy` chart, you will find an ingress resource to access the application.
-It will available after deployment at http://<minikube IP>/confuy-uat
+It will available after deployment at http://<minikube IP>/confy-uat

+## Lab 6: Production Deployment

+There is nothing to change for this lab.
+After the confirmation the application will be available at http://<minikube IP>/confy